 Starting from the last row, the shock has a relatively short-lived impact on the long-term bond yields, whose median response is close to zero already after four quarters.
-The peak response of stock prices is quite large-10% at the peak after two quarters-but fades away substantially thereafter.
+The peak response of stock prices is quite large, about 12% at the peak one quarter after the shock-but fades away substantially thereafter.
 The country-specific impulse responses in Figure 3 document the extent of heterogeneity across the four countries.
 House prices (first row) increase in all countries to a similar extent, with the peak responses ranging around 0.5-1%.
 The responses of the labor market variables display cross-country heterogeneity.
-The unemployment rate (second row) drops significantly in all countries, with a markedly stronger effect in Spain.
-The response of wages (third row) is surrounded by larger uncertainty but its median is positive and also heterogeneous across countries with a stronger increase in Italy and Spain, a known feature also documented in Angelini et al. (2019).17
+The unemployment rate (second row) drops significantly in all countries, with a markedly stronger effect in Spain.20 The response of wages (third row) is surrounded by quite large uncertainty but its median is positive and also heterogeneous across countries, a known feature also documented in Angelini et al. (2019).
+Finally, the response of our proxy for financial income (gross operating surplus, fourth row) is significant in all countries and peaks at values between 1% and 2%, although the persistence of the responses is is relatively limited and the gains halve after about one year.21